retrography/data-management/quizzes/quiz_02.markdown

 Question | Source(s)
 --- | ---
 Briefly describe the three dominant NoSQL data models.
 How do they compare to the relational model? | Top 5 Considerations When Evaluating NoSQL Databases
 How do you explain the view that promotes privacy as be the default mode of operation?
-Mention and discuss some of the principles of the ‘privacy by design’ view (at least four).  | Kitchin Ch.
+Mention and discuss some of the principles of the ‘privacy by design’ view.  | Kitchin Ch.
 10
 How do internet-based companies use/exploit user data for marketing purposes (4 points)?
 How do you assess each mode of data use in terms of intrusiveness and possible privacy infringements? | Slides on Privacy and class discussion
 What are some advantages and disadvantages of using meaningful vs. meaningless identifiers for data entities? | Watson Ch.
-7 How do the different methods of encryption work, and what are they used for? | Slides on Privacy Compare and contrast the pros and cons of data normalization. | Slides on Normalization According to Upton and Creese, how can companies deal with inside threats (they mention five points)?
+7 How do the different methods of encryption work, and what are they used for? | Slides on Privacy Compare and contrast the pros and cons of data normalization. | Slides on Normalization According to Upton and Creese, how can companies deal with inside threats (five points)?
 How effective do you think these measures are? | The Danger from Within
 What is fairness in information practices?
-Mention and discuss some of its principles (at least four) | Kitchin Ch.
+Mention and discuss some of its principles | Kitchin Ch.
 10 What are supervised and unsupervised machine learning, and how do they differ from each other?
 Bring examples of business applications. | Kitchin Ch.
 6
 What are data warehouses and data marts, and what is the purpose of creating them beside the transactional data stores?
 What are the structural (design) differences between these?  | Slides on BI
 Name and briefly explain some of the techniques used to mine and analyze unstructured data (text, picture, video, etc.). | Kitchin Ch.
 6